 Monday, December 22, 2008

-I have been doing pretty good at selling the springs lately, and I have sold them to places as far away as the United Kingdom.
-I recently shipped an order off to a customer there who wanted a copy of my Bumble Bee Nodder Pattern, but the pattern had mysteriously disappeared from my computer.
-I searched everywhere but could not find the original pattern so I started trying to make the bee body again.
-After I had it drawn a new bee body pattern on paper again, I pulled my golden honeycomb material out so that I could test my pattern to make sure that it fit togehter properly, and I found one complete body already on the material where I had drawn it and forgotten about it a couple of weeks ago.
-Boy was I relieved because I was not sure that this new bee would look like the old one.
-I traced a copy of each body piece before I sewed the bee together so I now have my pattern pieces.
-I still have to type out the instructions again though.
+I started trying to make the bee body again from memory, but after I had it drawn a new bee body pattern out on paper again, I pulled my golden honeycomb material out so that I could test my pattern to make sure that it fit together properly, and I found one complete body already drawn out on the material.
+Good save!
+And boy was I relieved because I was not sure that this new bee would look like the old one had.

 Friday, December 12, 2008